News

 Bruce Bugbee, Saving the Big Sky: A Chronicle of Land Conservation in Montana

 Saving the Big Sky is inspirational and aspirational, an uplifting invitation for readers to lend a hand in conserving Montana or wherever they call home.
-Written by Bruce A. Bugbee, Robert J. Kiesling, and John B. Wright, and featuring full color photographs by Kevin League, Saving the Big Sky the a beautifully illustrated story about how 6 million acres of biodiverse land were conserved in Montana over the past 50 years, and dives into how voluntary tools like conservation easements became widely accepted by landowners across the state, and how land trusts, NGOs, government agencies, and corporations all played roles in protecting key lands.
+Written by Bruce A. Bugbee, Robert J. Kiesling, and John B. Wright, and featuring full color photographs by Kevin League, Saving the Big Sky is a beautifully illustrated story about how 6 million acres of biodiverse land were conserved in Montana over the past 50 years, and dives into how voluntary tools like conservation easements became widely accepted by landowners across the state, and how land trusts, NGOs, government agencies, and corporations all played roles in protecting key lands.

 Justin Angle, A New Angle podcast

 Justin Angle is Professor of Marketing and the Poe Family Distinguished Faculty Fellow at the University of Montana's College of Business.
-"A New Angle" is an educational, business, and popular culture podcast that celebrates cool people doing awesome things in and around Montana.
+A New Angle is an educational, business, and popular culture podcast that celebrates cool people doing awesome things in and around Montana.
 The show's weekly releases feature interviews with entrepreneurs, politicians, journalists, writers, athletes, nonprofit execs, scientists, and more on topics relevant to Montanans and beyond.